luxzg/WSL2-fixes/networkingMode=bridged.md

 CTRL+X
 	Y
 ```
-- It's probably obvious but let's explain important stuff
+- It's probably obvious but let's explain the important stuff:
-	- `DHCP=false` simply opposite of true, eh? disabling DHCP addressing
+	- `DHCP=false` simply opposite of true, disabling the DHCP addressing
-	- `Address=` enter IP that you desire, make sure it's free, available, and don't forget that `/24` at the end (netmask)
+	- `Address=` enter IP that you desire, make sure it's free, available, and don't forget that `/24` at the end (subnet netmask)
 	- `Gateway=` is IP of your next hop, your gateway, router
 - Restart the networking service
 `systemctl restart systemd-networkd`
 - Check if you've got IP now
 `ip a`
-- You should see new IP v4 address, note I had .34 now I've setup .33
+- You should see new IP v4 address, note I had `.34` now I've setup `.93`
 - Testing this new IP from inside and outside says it's working!
-- Note that you may temporarily see both old and new IP via `ip a`, that will disappear after restart
+- Note that you may temporarily see both old and new IP via `ip a`, that will disappear after WSL restarts

-Final test is to see if everything works after restart of everything - WSL and the whole host PC!
+Final test is to see if everything works after restart of everything - WSL and the whole Windows host PC!

 - Shutdown WSL instance
 ```